w3c/Guide/process/closing-wg-implementation.md

 The Comm team:

-- Closes the [group(s)](https://www.w3.org/admin/) by setting their \[2024-Jun change:] instead of a checkbox, the boolean is replaced by a date picker.
+- Closes the [group(s)](https://www.w3.org/admin/) by setting their `Closed Date`.
 The WG/IG closing dates are available as an API data point.

-- (The above automatic moves the group(s) from [the public list of groups](https://www.w3.org/groups/) to the list of closed groups.)
+   This automaticly moves the group(s) from [the public list of groups](https://www.w3.org/groups/) to the list of closed groups.